tim-minter/watson-assistant-app-connect/README.md

 ![Image of Architecture](/images/webhookdialoguesettings.png)

-The paramteres section allows you to send data with your webhook call.
+The parameters section allows you to send data with your webhook call.
 We will be creating an API that accepts a "type" parameter later.
 For this demo lets add the type parameter and give it a value of "getIPAddress".
 Any number of parameters can be sent.
-The Return variable is auto populated with a name, but can be chnaged to anything you want.
+The Return variable is auto populated with a name, but can be changed to anything you want.
 This becomes a Context Variable and will be filled with all the data that is returned by the webhook call later and can be used in your dialogues.
 The "Assistant responds" section is also pre-populated with a couple of values.
-If you change the variable name above, you'll need to chage the name in this section too.
+If you change the variable name above, you'll need to change the name in this section too.
 The first lines basically says "if we get a result back from the webhook (ie the variable is populated) then say x".
     This is the whole line: If assistant recognises `$webhook_result_1` then respond with `My ip address is <? $webhook_result_1.reply ?>".`
     The <? ?> format basically inserts a variable into the dialogue reply and can be used with any variable used within Watson Assistant.
-The second line handles errors and Watson Assistant returnes errors in a particular format, shown below.
+The second line handles errors and Watson Assistant returns errors in a particular format, shown below.
     If assistant recognises `anything else` (ie an error) then reply with `The callout generated this error: <? output.webhook_error.webhook_result_1 ?>.`

-The last part to complete in Watson Assisant is setting the webook, but we need to creatre the API to call first!
+The last part to complete in Watson Assistant is setting the webhook, but we need to create the API to call first!

 We will use IBM App Connect to create the API.
 Within APP Connect we can then create as many integrations as we want (each called via a different "type" parameter, that can be called via that one API.